GobiWaan/MouettesMuscles/README.md

 # MouettesMuscles

-This is a Flutter application developed during two Claude Pro sessions.
+This is a Flutter application developed during two Claude Pro sessions (~3h).
 It's designed to be a completely local, private, free, and highly efficient fitness tracking app.

 ## Features